 Once we reached the top, the rest of the trail was clearly an easy walk.
 We strolled back down, reflecting on our shared lunch at Stephen Anthony’s in Marlboro, Rt.
 20. The food was tasty, but the best part of the experience was the company, sitting in a “duck booth” perched over Hager Pond.
 I wasn’t sure if the window seats overlooking the pond are called duck booths or if Catherine simply calls them that.
 Regardless, it was great fun watching ducks, swans, seagulls, and fishermen float by as we enjoyed our lunch and caught up with each other’s lives.

 While we set out on a sunny day with a few clouds in the sky, by the time I headed home dark storm clouds threatened, and I drove home through some heavy rains.
 We managed to stay dry for our walk, but we both found ticks on us afterwards.
 This was another reminder to remain vigilant–ticks are out there, and they are looking to catch a ride.
-Toss hiking clothes in the dryer after your walk and the ticks stand no chance–the dryer heat shrivels them right up.
+Toss hiking clothes in the dryer after your walk and the ticks stand no chance–the dryer heat shrivels them right up within 20 minutes.
 And don’t forget to do tick checks.
 Don’t avoid the outside because of these safety concerns, but be smart and careful.
 Happy trails!